 - feature prioritization and road map planning

-- the art of resource allocation
+- the art of resource allocation and managing conflicts

 - performing market assessments